 Surgery is usually the first treatment and is used to remove cancerous tissue from the breast.
 The surgery offered will depend on the type of cancer, its size, where it is in the breast and how much of the surrounding tissue needs to be removed.

-The types of surgery offered include a lumpectomy (also known as a wide local excision) or a mastectomy:
+The surgeries offered include a lumpectomy (also known as a wide local excision) or a mastectomy:

 Radiotherapy involves destroying cancer cells with a targeted, carefully measured dose of radiation.